KwonNayeon/urban-parks-childrens-happiness/README.md

 - `lmtest`, `sandwich` (For robust inference)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](./LICENSE) file for details.

 ## Contact

-For questions about the research or collaboration opportunities, please reach out at nayeon.k.datacareer@gmail.com
+For questions about the research, please reach out at nayeon.k.datacareer@gmail.com